Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Introduction

-This paper seeks to draw attention to another relatively overlooked dimension according to which numeral systems can vary: the morphophonological formal aspect of {\it how} numeral systems can express numerosities, which can range from the highly irregular and opaque (e.g., English {\it eleven}, which lacks a clear relationship to the arithmetic base and additive modifier from which it is composed) to the regular and transparent (e.g., Japanese {\it ni-jū-roku} `26', literally 2 $\times$ 10 $+$ 6).
-We approach the highly understudied phenomenon of allomorphy or flexivity \citep{bickel2007inflectional} within numeral systems from a global perspective that places into relief the Indo-Aryan subgroup of the Indo-European language family, which exhibits possibly the most striking examples of this type of complexity.
-Using databases of numeral terms, we show that South Asia and specifically Indo-Aryan languages are a hotbed of formal complexity in numeral systems.
+This paper focuses on another dimension according to which numeral systems can vary, which until recently \citep[cf.][]{denic2024recursive,rubehn2025annotating,koile2025decimal} has not received much attention compared to others: the morphophonological formal aspect of {\it how} numeral systems can express numerosities, which can range from the highly irregular and opaque (e.g., English {\it eleven}, which lacks a clear relationship to the arithmetic base and additive modifier from which it is composed) to the regular and highly transparent (e.g., Japanese {\it ni-jū-roku} `26', literally `2-10-6', with a canonical decade form that can be decomposed into base and multiplier).
+We approach the highly understudied phenomenon of irregular allomorphy within numeral systems from a global perspective that casts into relief the Indo-Aryan subgroup of the Indo-European language family.
+Situated within a family known for higher levels of this type of complexity in its numeral systems \citep{koile2025decimal}, Indo-Aryan numerals exhibit possibly the most striking examples of morphological irregularity and opacity, despite these languages not being noted for their morphological irregularity in other domains (systematic quantitative studies of the complexity of inflectional paradigms across languages, e.g., \citealt{cotterell2019complexity,wu2019morphological,guzman2024analogical}, tell us little about the status of Indo-Aryan, as they either exclude these languages altogether or use incomplete data from a handful of them).
+Using databases of numeral terms, we demonstrate quantitatively that South Asia and specifically Indo-Aryan languages are a hotbed of formal complexity in numeral systems.
 Using qualitative as well as quantitative evidence, we explore the historical dynamics involved in development, maintenance, and loss of this complexity.
 Finally, we show that Indo-Aryan numeral systems fit into generalizations regarding communicative efficiency of numeral systems, albeit as extreme outliers with higher complexity.
 We discuss what predictions can be made about the future of such systems and outline a more general research program addressing the evolution of complexity within numeral systems.